mportesdev/handpick/README.rst

 The ``predicate`` decorator
 ---------------------------

-The ``predicate`` decorator wraps a function in a object that can be combined with other predicates using the operators ``&`` (and) and ``|`` (or), as well as negated using the operator ``~`` (not).
+The ``predicate`` decorator wraps a function in an object that can be combined with other predicates using the operators ``&`` (and) and ``|`` (or), as well as negated using the operator ``~`` (not).